kesar/HTMLawed/htmLawed_README.txt

 -- 3.7  Using a hook function --------------------------------------o

-  If '$config["hook"]' is not set to '0', then htmLawed will allow preliminarily processed input to be altered by a hook function named by '$config["hook"]' before starting the main work (but after handling of characters, entities, HTML comments and 'CDATA' sections -- see code for function 'htmLawed()').
+  If '$config["hook"]' is not set to '0', then htmLawed will allow preliminarily processed input to be altered by a function or class method named by '$config["hook"]' before starting the main work (but after handling of characters, entities, HTML comments and 'CDATA' sections -- see code for function 'htmLawed()').
+The function should have three arguments – the processed input string, and the finalized '$config' and '$spec' arrays, in order – and it should return the string after any manipulation.

   The hook function also allows one to alter the `finalized` values of '$config' and '$spec'.